w3c/wai-media-guide/planning.md

 **Captions and transcripts use the same text.
 Once you have one, it's fairly easy to develop the other.**

+### Other Languages

+Translation of the audio into other languages can be provided:
+* as text, using captions format (called subtitles or intralingual subtitles)
+* as audio, usually as a separate audio stream (for people who cannot read captions)

 ## Project Management

 <img src="{{ "/content-images/wai-media-guide/in-or-out.png" | relative_url }}" alt="" style="float: right; margin-left: 2rem; clear:right; width: 30%; max-width: 220px">